fyas101/Reddit_Group_Project/README.md

 Domain focus and problem statement:
 We are focused on analyzing the UMD subreddit posts while categorizing posts by keywords, tone, and length in order to understand the spread of misinformation.

-Function library overview and organization
+Function library overview and organization: